AndreyProvkov/justice-league-to-view/README.md

 # Justice League to view

-Here is the demo project build in mode *production* for demo.
+Here is the project build in mode *production* for demo.

 [View](https://andreyprovkov.github.io/justice-league-to-view/) demo.